PipeWire/pipewire/doc/dox/programs/pw-container.1.md

 # EXIT STATUS

-If the security context was successfuly created, **pw-container** does not exit until terminated with a signal.
+If the security context was successfully created, **pw-container** does not exit until terminated with a signal.
 It exits with status 0 if terminated by SIGINT or SIGTERM in this case.